saareliad/FTPipe/README.md

 This repository contains code used for FTPipe paper.

-Originally, the development was on two separate repositories.
-Here we will further merge and further automate FTPipe.
+Originally, the development was on two separate repositories.\
+Here we will further merge and automate FTPipe.